So Good They Can’t Ignore You Book Summary

 The craftsman mindset instead makes you think about what value you can bring with your job to people.
 It forces you to focus on quality over pleasure and making you so good they can’t ignore you.
 Moreover, he advises developing a valuable skillset if you want to have a rare work trait as that’s the basic rule in our capitalistic world.

-YOU MAY ALSO LIKE Mike Tyson's Net Worth
+YOU MAY ALSO LIKE Chris Brown's Net Worth

 A Relatable Story